defilogist/awesome-solana-airdrops/guides/meteora.md

 * Lend some assets
 * Create pools of different kind: DLMM, classic (LST), dynamic or multiple
 * DLMM pools will be more rewarded
+  * Make sure to capture as much fees as possible
 * Participate to Discord discussions

 ## Risks

 * Like any app, it can be compromised
-* Impermanent Loss can lead to unexpected results
+* Impermanent Loss can lead to unexpected results, especially with concentrated liquid pools.

 ## Release Date